tienhuyvonguyen/you-vGotInFected/README.md

 # you-vGotInFected
-* Because of having asm code inside, I recommended to download and use the file in release section instead of compiling yourself.
+* Because the code contain asm inside, I recommended to download and use the file in release section instead of compiling yourself or open .sln file with visual studio then compile.
 * Tested on 2 samples: Easy_Crackme.exe and targetProgram.exe, already included in the repo.

 *Usage:*